WILD Staff & Associates

-Melanie Hill, Communications Manager
+Melanie Hill, Director of Communications

-Melanie graduated from Kent State University in Ohio with a Bachelors degree in Photo-Illustration.
+Melanie graduated from Kent State University in Ohio with a Bachelors of Science degree in Photo-Illustration.
 Upon graduation, she worked at a non-profit animal shelter as a communications specialist, and completed a year of service with Americorps National Civilian Community Corps, Denver Campus.
 With the NCCC, she worked to rebuild homes in New Orleans, prepared taxes for low income residents in Tulsa, OK as a free tax service, was called out on disaster relief in Mississippi to respond to a flooding crisis, and aided the Missouri Department of Conservation with prairie restoration.
 After living most of her life in Pennsylvania, Melanie decided to make the move to Colorado after her Americorps program ended.
-She loves spending her time outdoors hiking with her 7 year old puppy, biking, climbing, skiing, playing soccer and enjoying the beautiful Colorado scenery!
+She loves spending her time outdoors hiking with her 7 year old puppy, biking, climbing, skiing, playing soccer, vegetarian cooking and enjoying the beautiful Colorado scenery!
 At WILD, Melanie manages the communications program- websites, social media, newsletters, design, photography, local outreach & events, etc.

 Cyril Kormos, Vice President for Policy